qlados/maps/README.md

 More generally every map in this repository should work with the Minecraft 1.8 PGM Plugin.
 For more information on PGM check https://pgm.dev/.

-If you encounter any bugs using these maps contact me via Discord, my tag is Valky#2870.
+If you encounter any bugs using these maps create an issue.

 Cheers.